 We love our volunteers!
-Check out our list of opportunities that we have at BARCS, then fill out the Volunteer Application.
+Below is a list of volunteer opportunities that we have at BARCS.
+Once you choose which area(s) you are most interested in, visit our volunteer information page to get started.
 If you have any questions about any of these positions, please contact us here.
-For Job Opportunites, click here.
+For Paid Employment Opportunites, click here.

 Love cats and kitties?
 Well, we can’t think of a better task for you!
 Help socialize and play with the cute, little critters!

-Shifts are available in A.M. and P.M., 7 days a week at several offsite locations where BARCS cats are available for adoption.
-You will clean the kitties’ cages, and play/socialize with them too!
+Shifts are available in the morning and evening, seven days a week at several offsite locations where BARCS cats are available for adoption.
+You will clean the kitties’ cages and play/socialize with them too!

 Talk about fun!
 After volunteering with the dogs for a while, you can get involved with our off-leash playgroup.
 The dogs are allowed to play together in an environment that focuses on behavior, training, and fun!

-Welcome customers and keep them informed of where they are in the adoption process.
-Smile!!
+Welcome customers with a smile and keep them informed of where they are in the adoption process.

 Pet locators work at connecting lost and found companion animals with their owners.
 They will also make phone calls for potential matches or to update files.